AndrewZures/tic-tac-go/README.md

 ###To Run:

 1. Install [Go](http://golang.org/doc/install)

-A Good tutorial on how to set up your environment can be found [here](http://skife.org/golang/2013/03/24/go_dev_env .html).
+     a.
+A Good tutorial on how to set up your environment can be found [here](http://skife.org/golang/2013/03/24/go_dev_env.html).

+     b.
+Also, you may try to use the `go_setup` script, although it may not work on all systems

 2.  clone this repository in your go source folder.
 Alternatively "get get github.com/AndrewZures/tictactoe" should work